 I didn’t stay in a hostel when I returned to Bristol.
 I went with Airbnb and stayed with the nicest woman you could stay with on a single holiday.
 She was a traveler, too and enjoyed history.
 She told me not only on about the culture in Bristol but the history of the place I had only read in books and got from the TV/media.
 She also took me out and gave me insight on how to travel on your own- telling me her own stories.
 The way she smiled, laughing as she remembered what she experienced was exactly how I wanted to feel about traveling alone.
 That’s how I want to be instead of thinking and wishing for it all to be a certain way.
 Instead I want to laugh and smile remembering my adventures, which I do, but not as often as I should.

-I was so worried about my single holiday maybe caused by the outside voices and knowing me- that I new it was going to be a challenge.
-And it was, right from the start first day I jumped right in and got the shakes after and more I try to over and put myself out there the more I felt disappointed but I wasn’t by myself.
+I was so worried about my single holiday-knowing me, I new it was going to be a challenge.
+And I was, right from the start first day I jumped right in and got the shakes after and more I try to over and put myself out there the more I felt disappointed but I wasn’t by myself.
 Sure I was doing all those things on my own, going on adventures- but I didn’t want to wait for others, what I did have was the people I always had.
 Which was my fam-fam I had them.
 They were giving me advice, I was telling about all the little moments of the adventure (the little moments are the ones that matter the most) and it was nice to share and have them.
 And that is what I learned a lot about on this trip what was important, who was important and what really mattered.

 Anyway, this time in Bristol I felt like I escaped the crowded and consumer area of Bristol and went into the heart of Bristol.
 I was a bit Northeast of the city centre in a more diverse, cultural area of Bristol.
 It was away from the large buildings and rush of people, which fit me way better.
 It was only a quick bus ride to the train station, and there were a lot more local things to experience than the first time I was here.